-Murray, Cardinals settle for 27-27 tie vs. Lions
+Murray, Cardinals rally late, settle for 27-27 tie vs. Lions

-GLENDALE, Ariz.
-(AP) — After all that drama, Kyler Murray’s debut ended in a tie that almost seemed like a win.
+To everyone’s disbelief, all that drama was about to end in a 27-27 tie with the Detroit Lions on Sunday.
+For the Arizona Cardinals, it almost felt like a win, considering how things started.

+“I’ve never tied before,” Murray said.
+“It’s better than a loss, that’s all I can say.”

-Murray and the Arizona Cardinals nearly finished an improbable comeback on Sunday in the rookie’s debut, rallying from an 18-point deficit in the fourth quarter to tie the game at 24 in regulation.
+The Cardinals nearly finished an improbable comeback in the rookie’s debut, rallying from an 18-point deficit in the fourth quarter to tie the game at 24 in regulation.

-The Cardinals had two chances to win in extra time and so did the Lions, but all they could do was trade field goals and settle for a 27-27 tie.
+They had two chances to win in extra time and so did the Lions, but all they could do was trade field goals.

+“It’s like a participation trophy,” Arizona offensive lineman Justin Pugh said.
+“I want to throw it out.”

 It was a strange ending to a thrilling game.